codeigniter4/CodeIgniter4/user_guide_src/source/concepts/services.rst

 	$timer = new CodeIgniter\Debug\Timer();

 And this works great.
-Until you decide that you want to user a different timer class in its place.
+Until you decide that you want to use a different timer class in its place.
 Maybe this one has some advanced reporting the default timer does not provide.
 In order to do this, you now have to locate all of the locations in your application that you have used the timer class.
 Since you might have left them in place to keep a performance log of your application constantly